fzingg/hyperloop-showcase/README.md

 ### Technologies highlighted in this Showcase application

 + [Rails 5.0.1](http://rubyonrails.org/) with [Ruby 2.3.1](https://www.ruby-lang.org/en/news/2016/04/26/ruby-2-3-1-released/) for the back end
++ [Hyperloop Rails installer](https://github.com/ruby-hyperloop/hyper-rails) to install **Hyperloop** and Opal in Rails 4.x or 5.x
++ [Hyperloop Components](https://github.com/ruby-hyperloop/hyper-react) to use [React](https://facebook.github.io/react/) with Rails and to write reactive UI components with Ruby's elegance
++ [Hyperloop Models](https://github.com/ruby-hyperloop/hyper-mesh) between Rails models and the front end and to magically push changed data between all connected clients
++ [Opal Hot-Reloader](https://github.com/fkchang/opal-hot-reloader) for programmer joy and hot-loading with developing
++ [React-Bootstrap](https://react-bootstrap.github.io/) to show how to use native React components with [Hyperloop Components](https://github.com/ruby-hyperloop/hyper-react)
 + [NPM](https://www.npmjs.com/) and [Webpack](https://webpack.github.io/) to manage front end assets
-+ [HyperRails](https://github.com/ruby-hyperloop/hyper-rails) to install [HyperReact](https://github.com/ruby-hyperloop/hyper-react) and Opal in Rails 4.x or 5.x
-+ [HyperReact](https://github.com/ruby-hyperloop/hyper-react) to use [React](https://facebook.github.io/react/) with Rails and to write reactive UI components with Ruby's elegance
-+ [React-Bootstrap](https://react-bootstrap.github.io/) to show how to use native React components in [HyperReact](https://github.com/ruby-hyperloop/hyper-react)
-+ [HyperMesh](https://github.com/ruby-hyperloop/hyper-mesh) between Rails models and the front end and to magically push changed data between all connected clients
-+ [HyperReact Hot-Reloader and Opal IRB](https://github.com/fkchang/opal-hot-reloader) for programmer joy and hot-loading with developing

 ## Index